 (2) An inspector must inquire into any complaint made under subsection (1) and take such steps as the inspector considers necessary to investigate the matter, but the name of the person who complained is not to be disclosed.

-25. Employee’s inspectors, duty to liaise and power to report to union

-(1) An employee’s inspector who performs any function with respect to safety and health matters at a mine must liaise with the safety and health representative (if any) and the safety and health committee (if any) at the mine.

-(1a) In subsection (1) —

-safety and health representative —

-(a) if there is more than one safety and health representative for the mine, means any such representative who has functions relevant to the matters concerned; and

-(b) includes a safety and health representative elected for a group of employees pursuant to a scheme under section 55A if any member of the group works at the mine.

-(2) An employee’s inspector may report to a trade union on matters concerning safety factors and the safety of working conditions at a mine if a member of that trade union is employed at the mine and the subject matter of the report concerns the member or the member’s work at the mine.

-[Section 25 amended by No. 30 of 1995 s.
-76(2) and (4); No. 68 of 2004 s.
-51.]
+[25.
+Deleted by No. 33 of 2014 s.
+9.]

 26. Use and disclosure of information by inspectors etc.

-(1) A person who is, or formerly was, an inspector, an assistant inspector or a person assisting such an inspector must not —
+(1) A person who is, or formerly was, an inspector or a person assisting an inspector must not —

-(a) use for the gain of any person confidential knowledge or confidential information obtained by that person in the course of or as a result of that person’s employment as an inspector or assistant inspector or as a result of that person assisting such an inspector (as the case requires); or
+(a) use for the gain of any person confidential knowledge or confidential information obtained by that person in the course of or as a result of that person’s employment as an inspector or as a result of that person assisting such an inspector (as the case requires); or

 (b) except in the proper performance of a function under this Act, intentionally or negligently disclose to any person information of a commercial nature concerning a mine or mining operations or information that is detrimental to or likely to be detrimental to the mining operations.

-(2) A person who is, or was formerly, an inspector, an assistant inspector or a person assisting such an inspector must not disclose to any person a report prepared by an inspector or assistant inspector, including information in the report supplied under the Act from an employer or other person, concerning an accident at a mine which either resulted in death or injury to any person or had the potential to cause fatal or serious disabling injury to any person, unless the disclosure is made —
+(2) A person who is, or was formerly, an inspector or a person assisting an inspector must not disclose to any person a report prepared by an inspector, including information in the report supplied under the Act from an employer or other person, concerning an accident at a mine which either resulted in death or injury to any person or had the potential to cause fatal or serious disabling injury to any person, unless the disclosure is made —

 (a) under or in connection with the administration of this Act; or